milanvdmaaten/portfolio/content/blog/floor-planner/index.md

       Users don't expect to change the roomshape once they finished the onboarding.
 It’s a process they’ve completed, so why doing it again?

       That's why we moved this functionality from the home screen to 'room settings' in the menu.
-This contributes to goal of the homescreen; furnishing and styling the room.
+This contributes to the goal of the homescreen; furnishing and styling the room.
   - type: imagesBlock
     size: medium
     carrousel: false